jamesra/soundtolight/README.md

 [Install CircuitPython 8.1 or above on the ESP32-S3](https://learn.adafruit.com/adafruit-esp32-s3-feather/circuitpython).

-Copy the code from the [src](src) folder into the CIRCUITPY drive.
+Download or clone the [sourcetolight project](https://github.com/jamesra/soundtolight) project.
+Copy the contents of the [src](src) folder onto the CIRCUITPY drive.
+(The .py files in the src folder should be on the root of the CIRCUITPY drive.)

 If you have a python install on your computer open a command prompt.
 Change to the CIRCUITPY drive (or the directory you cloned the source code to) and install the libraries to the ESP32-S3

     pip install circup
     pip install -r requirements.txt

-Otherwise you'll need to [manually download the python library bundle](https://circuitpython.org/libraries) and copy over the libraries listed in the requirements.txt file.
+Otherwise you'll need to [manually download the python library bundle](https://circuitpython.org/libraries) and copy over the libraries listed in the [requirements.txt](requirements.txt) file.

 ### Turn on the power!